fqantonio/GoingInductive/README.md

 - [ ] showing the cmaps in the cloud or as images?
 - [ ] data cloud acess
 - [ ] code used in RSTUDIO
-- [ ] EDIT EDIT EDIT: final reading: revisit goals , hyphotesis, questions, relation with the new at this work: discussing and conclude it: the goals are in the conclusion?
+- [ ] EDIT EDIT EDIT: final reading: revisit goals , hyphotesis, questions, relation with the new at this work: discussion and conclude it: the goals are in the conclusion?

 # Going Inductive: what is the impact on students learning?
 Author: António Carlos Gonçalves, Teacher at the Portuguese Education Ministery, https://www.linkedin.com/in/fqantonio/